peezedabdullah/Alzheimers/README.md

 # predict_alzheimers
-prediction of alzheimer`s disease from MRI using CNN
+Prediction of Alzheimer`s disease from MRI using CNN